astravant/digital-garden-jekyll/_notes/daily-notes.md

 - One of the hardest parts of running a business in knowing what to do and what to focus on -- having clarity.
 Starting a new business or new endeavor can be overwhelming.
 - Lack of knowledge or resources typically isn't the problem - it's just not knowing where to start.
 There's no shortage of information.

-# January 17, 2019

-## Shower Thoughts
-- Often when I am in the shower, I think about all the people who don't have warm showers or clean water.
-My life is dedicated to helping these people.
-I'm not so focused on getting myself a bigger or better shower as I am on helping the less fortunate attain the basic necessities.
-- Imagine the impact this will have on the world i.e. global productivty, creativity, happines, etc.

 # January 13, 2019